shanmugamani45/EFPL_VERSION_1/README.md

 # EFPL Desktop IDE 🚀

-**EFPL (Easy Functional Programming Language)** is a powerful, lightweight, and modern scripting environment designed for simplicity and performance.
+**EFPL** is a powerful, lightweight, and modern scripting environment designed for simplicity and performance.
 This IDE provides a complete ecosystem for writing, testing, and visualizing EFPL scripts.

 ![EFPL Logo](assets/app_icon.ico)